debriefff/lsa/readme.md

 Classic full-text search systems use similar algorithms for index building and search and ther have foundamental problems.
 They are:

-1. Synonymy - description somethins usind different words
+1. Synonymy - description something using different words

 2. Polysemy - one word has different meanings in different contexts

 3. Ignoring semantic relations between terms in document and documents in collection

-The main project idea is to provide full-text search withous described shortcoming using [LSI algorithms](https://en.wikipedia.org/wiki/Latent_semantic_indexing).
+The main project idea is to provide full-text search without described shortcoming using [LSI algorithms](https://en.wikipedia.org/wiki/Latent_semantic_indexing).
 The engine should be able to understand hidden (latent) semantic relations between terms in document.
 Desired documents shoult be in search results even they include no words from search query.

 Also popular text search solution works as client-servers.
-This projects is plugguble module with easy to use API for any python based projects.
+This projects is pluggable module with easy to use API for any python based projects.

 ### Architecture